Alex James the author

 Read more on his Experience and Qualifications page.

-Being a member of the CIEP helps him keep up to date with trends among editors and proofreaders and networking with likeminded professionals.
+Being an intermediate member of the CIEP helps him keep up to date with trends among editors and proofreaders and networking with likeminded professionals.
 It gives him routes towards continuing professional development: learning, qualifications, and best working practices that he otherwise wouldn’t have had.